The 23 Most Magical Caves in the United States

 The Luray Caverns in Luray, Virginia are the biggest set of caverns in the Eastern United States.
 They feature some of the country's best folded stone formations, all made of translucent calcite.
 Visitors should be sure to check out the cave's largest lake (pictured here), which forms a spectacular optical illusion and adds a certain mysterious quality to the formations looming from above.
 Aside from exploring the caverns, tourists can also visit the Car & Carriage Caravan Museum, the Luray Valley Museum, and Toy Town Junction to learn more about Luray's interesting past.

-Pro tip: For a true taste of vintage Southern hospitality, book your room at The Mimsly Inn in Duray, located conveniently between the Luray Caverns and Shenandoah National Park.
-With these stunning destinations right outside of the inn, visitors can look forward to impeccable views during their stay at this elegant and refined inn.
+Pro tip: For a true taste of Southern hospitality, book your room at The Mimslyn Inn, located conveniently between the Luray Caverns and Shenandoah National Park.

 Natural Bridge Caverns; New Braunfels, Texas

 About 10,000 years ago, the Natural Bridge Caverns in Texas were home to a group of prehistoric settlers, which is evident in the large amount of artifacts discovered just within the entrance to the caverns.
-For those visitors who would like to explore the gorgeous depths of the cave, which is one of the most popular destinations in Texas these days, there are multiple tours offered, from the Hidden Passages Tour to the Canopy Ziplines just outside of the network of caves.
+For those visitors who would like to explore the gorgeous depths of the cave, which is one of the most popular destinations in Texas, there are multiple tours offered, from the Hidden Passages Tour to the Canopy Ropes Course just outside of the network of caves.

 Pro tip: The Schlitterbahn Waterpark and Resort is located right along the Comal River in downtown New Braunfels.
 There, guests can enjoy the sights of the city from their spacious private balconies—or even make the easy walk to New Braunfels' burgeoning arts district.